 - It is used to treat blood clots.

-- If you have any of these health problems: Bleeding problems or low platelet count.
+- If your child has any of these health problems: Bleeding problems or low platelet count.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug may affect certain lab tests.
 Tell all of your child’s health care providers and lab workers that your child takes this drug.

 - If your child falls, gets hurt, or hits his/her head, call the doctor right away.
 Talk with the doctor even if your child feels fine.